 If you have strained your gracilis muscle, you know it immediately.
 You will feel a pulling, tearing, or popping sensation.
-The pain can range from mild to agonizing.
+The pain can range from mild to unbearable.
 Muscle strains are rated by grades, which are determined by the number of muscle fibers torn.

 Grade 1 is also called a mild strain.
 With a grade 1 strain, a small number of muscle or tendon fibers tear.
 You may feel an initial sharp pain, but a pulling sensation is most commonly felt.
 Redness or mild bruising and swelling may develop.
 There will be some lingering pain and discomfort, but your normal daily activities are usually not affected.

 Grade 2 strains are moderate strains, and a significant number of fibers tear.
 The pain is sharp and is felt immediately and may be accompanied by a hard pulling, tearing, or popping sensation.
-Redness, bruising and swelling may be noticed soon after the injury or may develop over the course of the following hours or days.
+Redness, bruising and swelling may be noticed soon after the injury or develop over the following hours or days.
 Your leg will likely feel weak, and you will probably limp.
 The initial pain will be enough to make you stop what you are doing.
 Daily activities can be affected by pain, discomfort, and limping.

 - Pulling, tearing, or popping sensation felt when the injury occurs

 - Moving the leg will make the pain worse

 - The affected leg is painful and feels weak when you put weight on it

 - The area around the injury may turn red and feel warm to touch